-Government control of Tibetan monasteries has continued to expand, as authorities have issued new directives that impose stricter surveillance on monks and followers, tightened restrictions on religious activities and monastic staff, and forced monks and nuns to attend mandatory programs that promote CCP and pro-government ideology.
-Since 2011, Buddhist temples in Tibet have been required to replace their traditional self-governing bodies with a government-appointed

-"Monastery Management Committee."
+Government control of Tibetan monasteries has continued to expand, and authorities have issued new directives that impose stricter surveillance on monks and followers, tightening restrictions on religious activities and monastic staff and forcing monks and nuns to attend mandatory programs that promote CCP and pro-government ideology.
+Since 2011, Buddhist temples in Tibet have been required to replace their traditional self-governing bodies with a governmentappointed "Monastery Management Committee."
 This committee consists of Party members stationed at each temple to oversee and report daily activities to higher government organs as well as review and approve any religious activity.
 The government has publicly commended some committees and officials for their performance and compliance.
 202